httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 An origin's "registered domain" is the origin's host's public suffix plus the label to its left.
 That is, for `https://www.example.com`, the public suffix is `com`, and the registered domain is `example.com`.
-This concept is defined more rigorously in {{PSL}}, and is also know as "effective top-level domain plus one" (eTLD+1).
+This concept is defined more rigorously in {{PSL}}, and is also known as "effective top-level domain plus one" (eTLD+1).

 The term "request", as well as a request's "client", "current url", "method",